ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 });
 ```

-<b>date- and time-picker which is modal, centered on the page and dragable</b>
+<b>Example 2: Date- and time-picker which is modal, centered on the page and dragable:</b>
 ```js
 YUI().use('node', 'gallery-itsadatetimepicker', 'datatype-date-format', function(Y) {
     // Y.ItsaDateTimePicker is ready to be used...